RobinChen121/robinchen121.github.io-12/_posts/2019-01-09-proof-for-Continuity-of-a-recursive-function.md

 categories:
 - Paper reading
 excerpt: |
   Recently I am reading one paper "Shaoxiang Chen, M. Lambrecht.
-XY Band and (s, S) Policies[R].
+XY Band and (s, S) Policies.
 Research Paper, 1990, No. 9011, ETEW, KU Leuven."
 Its proofs for the continuity of a recurisive function is very impressive for me.
 The proof for this is by induction.

 feature_image: "https://picsum.photos/2560/600?/?random"
 image: "https://picsum.photos/2560/600?/?random"